Ziang-Lu/Coursera-Algorithms/2-Graph Search, Shortest Path, and Data Structures/2-Binary Search Tree/3-Red-Black Tree/Red-Black Tree.md

 For every BST, if every root-null path has $\ge k$ nodes, then the top of this tree has to be totally filled in.

-i.e., The top of this tree has to include a perfectly balanced tree of depth $(k-1)$. 即至少前k个level是full的
+i.e., The top of this tree has to include a perfectly balanced tree of depth $(k-1)$. 即至少前$k$个level是full的

 Proof: